-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures were higher early Thursday as investors digested signals from the Federal Reserve that as many as three more interest rate hikes could be in the offing next year despite lingering concerns about inflation.
+U.S. stock futures were modestly higher early Thursday as investors digested signals from the Federal Reserve that as many as three more interest rate hikes could be in the offing next year despite lingering concerns about inflation.
 In this country, futures on Bay Street were a touch lower as markets await remarks from Bank of Canada Governor Stephen Poloz around midday, with investors looking for hints about the course of rates here in the new year.

 "A dovish-neutral theme that lays out the base case but puts the emphasis upon negative risks is expected just by virtue of the title (Issues keeping the Governor awake at night)," Derek Holt, Derek Holt, Scotiabank's head of Capital Markets Economics, said in a recent note.